 - (1) The amounts reported are based on the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for restricted stock unit grants to the executive officers in the listed fiscal year.
-In the case of 2021 stock-based compensation, the value of the award made in February 2022 for 2021 services is not included in this chart. - (2) The amounts reported represent the grant date fair value of stock option awards granted in accordance with FASB ASC Topic 718 for the listed year.
-For additional information on the valuation assumptions used in the calculation of these amounts, see Note 14 to "Notes to Consolidated Financial Statements" contained in our 2021 Original Form 10-K. - (3) Includes, for Dr. Ingenito, a housing allowance and commuter expenses.
+In the case of 2022 stock compensation, the value of the RSUs awarded in both February 2022 and December 2022 are included in this chart because they were granted in 2022.
+However, the February 2022 RSU grants related to increased compensation determined by the Compensation Committee to be payable to executive officers for their 2021 performance based on the compensation analysis prepared by Mercer and presented to the Compensation Committee in early 2022. - (2) The amounts reported represent the grant date fair value of stock option awards granted in accordance with FASB ASC Topic 718 for the listed year.
+For additional information on the valuation assumptions used in the calculation of these amounts, see Note 16 to "Notes to Consolidated Financial Statements" contained in our 2022 Original Form 10-K. - (3) Includes, for Dr. Ingenito and Mr. Del Carmen, a housing allowance.
 All other compensation consists of 401(k) employer match.